-G. Consent Agenda
+G. Consent Agenda:

 The City Manager, in consultation with the Presiding Officer, shall place matters on the Consent Agenda which are considered to be of a routine and non-controversial nature.
 The individual items on the consent agenda shall be approved, adopted, or enacted by one motion of the Council.
+Any item may be removed from the Consent Agenda on the request of a single Councilmember.
+It will be considered at its regular place in the agenda OR It will be considered immediately after the Consent Agenda.